Hexadecimaaal/happy-hacking-gnu/README.md

 # happy-hacking-gnu
-A free-as-in-freedom GNU/Linux alternative to the HHKB Keymap Tool provided by PFU.
+A free, open-source alternative to the HHKB Keymap Tool provided by PFU.

 | Features                    | Supported | Planned |
 |-----------------------------|:---------:|--------:|